 About Tris-HCl buffer solution

 The recipe below is used to prepare a 100 mL 1 M Tris-HCl solution at pH 8.0.
-It can, however, be tweaked to make the same solution at a desired pH.
+It can, however, be tweaked to make the same solution at the desired pH.

 How to make 1 M Tris-HCl pH 8.0